The Practitioner’s Guide to Scaling Infrastructure as Code

 To learn more about DevOps, see our article on Who is DevOps?

-1. Reduced Mean Time to Recovery (MTTR)
+1. Reduced mean time to recovery (MTTR)

-SRE team is responsible for keeping the production up and running.
-In the event of a bug or production failure, SRE teams can roll back to the previous stable version of a product so that Mean Time to Recovery (MTTR) is reduced.
+The SRE team is responsible for keeping the production up and running.
+In the event of a bug or production failure, SRE teams can roll back to the previous stable version of a product so that the Mean Time to Recovery (MTTR) is reduced.

-2. Reduced Mean Time to Detect (MTTD)
+2. Reduced mean time to detect (MTTD)

 The other problem that the SRE team is trying to solve is to reduce the Mean Time to Detect(MTTD) using the Canary Rollouts so that the new release is made available to a small group of users before doing full rollouts.
 Canary rollouts help the SRE team find the issues in the early stage with a limited number of affected users.

-3. Automated Everything
+3. Automated everything

 A good practice for managing the infrastructure is to use Infrastructure as Code (IaC) with the help of Terraform, Pulumi, and the automation tools such as Ansible, Puppet, Chef.
 SRE team can leverage those tools to solve the problem of automation.